milkbottledude/scratchToRFR/Documentation.md

 Would you look at that!
 While a 21% error may not be pretty, but its an improvement from the single tree prediction, which had a 26% error.
 Again, I'd like to remind you that the training data consists of a only 50 rows, and this particular forest had a mere 3 trees during training.

-To silence the haters, lets try 40 trees, and increase the training data to 360 rows.
-The [original auto-mpg](auto-mpg_full.csv) dataset (excluding features 'origin' and 'car name') has 398 rows, so I'll use the remaining 38 rows for testing.
+To silence the haters, lets try 40 trees, and increase the training data to 340 rows.
+The [original auto-mpg](auto-mpg_full.csv) dataset (excluding features 'origin' and 'car name') has 393 rows after data cleaning, so I'll use the remaining 53 rows for testing.

 First, lets make sure our training and test data are ready for processing